GlitchedBox/INF132/README.md

 Download the zip folder and double click on the loginScreen.html and that's it!
 Based on which user version you want to test use:

-To test the doctor version -
+Doctor version -
 id:  d,
 password: 1

-To test the trainer version -
+Trainer version -
 id: t,
 password: 2

-To test the admin version -
+Admin version -
 id: a,
 password: 3

-To test the patient version -
+Patient version -
 id: p,
 password: 4